 Status: Always be polite, alert and relevant.
 Never argue your point without first showing intense empathy.
 Smile, offer refreshments and respect the person's time.
 Understand their culture and subjective situation.
-Ask "What's important to you about..."
+Ask "What's important to you about...?"
+Show respect by following up on a quote within 24-hrs.

 Certainty: Because of the drain on the brain of decision-making fatigue, persuasive people need to be much more prescriptive in offering crystal-clear solutions.
 State the problem and solutions clearly.
+Follow up on a quotation and assure them it's the solution they are looking for.